ymyke/cardio/README.md

 # Ideas: All prios

+- Location ideas:
+  - Card shop: Buy cards for gems
+  - Exchange: Change spirits to gems and vice versa
+  - Card gambler: Give a card and get a random card in return
+  - Card buyer: Buy certain cards for gems -- usually higher value cards
+  - Card disposer: Allows you to get rid of cards (just 1 maybe) at a cost in gems
+  - Card upgrader: Upgrade a card's power or health
+  - Card merger: Merge 2 identical cards for double attributes (or, if you don't have any pairs, duplicate a card)
+  - Skill transer: Transfer the skill of a card to another.
+Sacrificing the first card
+  - Locations around items...?
+Item shop, ...?
 - Maybe there can be inanimate cards that do not provide a fire?
 (So: Should cards have a `has_fire` attribute that can be 0, 1 or more?
 Or would this rather be subclasses?)
 - Vast range of items: E.g., rucksack 🎒, bigger rucksack 🎒🎒, some item that allows me